 Well, there was a lot of science around honey being used for wound treatment, so that meant it wasn’t pseudoscientific woo, but there might be some science around it.
 I want to warn the reader that it’s not necessarily definitive that honey is effective for wound treatment, but the science seems to be building a consensus that it’s useful.

-Why does honey work in wound treatment?
+Why honey might work in wound care?

 Let me first start by saying that there are no magical properties in honey.
 Taking a dose of honey every day is not going to keep infections away.
 Taking a bath in honey is not going to boost your immune system.
 That’s not how it works.